Graduate School Policies and Procedures

 1. A discussion of the program and degree plan(s)

 3. The student demand for the new program/option/track

 5. Any other information that the department/school/college believes is relevant to the discussion

 The GEC will be involved in proposed modifications to existing programs (as outlined below).
 The Graduate School will then inform appropriate offices about the changes.
 The GEC may have an approval role, an endorsement role, or just be informed about changes.
 Modifications that impact resources or standards to program, campus or student need to be approved by GEC.
 Modifications related to elimination of a program must be reviewed for impact on students and the proposal must be endorsed by GEC.
 Other changes to programs not related to resources must be communicated to GEC.
 Course level changes are made on the normal course inventory, which includes review and signature by the Graduate School Dean but not by the GEC.
 Approval of course level changes does not imply changes to programs.
 Programs are responsible for updating the academic catalog upon approval/endorsement.
 Changes may need to be published by the catalog deadline to be in place for the following academic year.

 - Addition or removal of non-curriculum requirements (e.g., thesis, dissertation, master's comprehensive examination, doctoral exam) and other degree completion requirements (e.g., paper publication, internship, practicum)

 - Changes that impact resources (e.g., number of courses needed (even if no overall credit number change), new faculty for new content areas)

 - New degrees, new program options, and new certificates

-Modifications requiring review and endorsement, but no vote:
+Modifications requiring review and endorsement by the GEC, but require no vote: